What IS the difference between marketing and sales content?

 - Conversation and Communication Support — examples include inventories of emails, questions to ask, answers to customer questions and many others listed here

 - Conversations are content.
-As such, key conversations are best designed and tested in a manner similar to testing content.
+Key conversations are best designed and tested in a manner similar to testing content.
 Then they can be applied universally by the sales organization

 - This approach helps discover the deeper insights required, as well as identifies required visual and other communication support assets

-- Situation-ready content — all supplemental educational and proof assets.
+- Situation-specific information — all supplemental educational and proof assets.

-- The context for sales content requires that it be tailored to each specific customer and situation
+- For sales content to be “in context” it must be tailored to each specific customer and situation

 - It speaks to individuals more than market segments or even general personas